Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    2. How is the collaboration and help from other civil society organizations.
    3. How do they encourage people to collaborate with them?
    4. Criticism regarding support for human rights activists.
-   5. Recommendations of how to get human and monetary resources.
-   6. How do they create impact.
+   5. How do they create impact.

 _Examples:_